bhanafee/tracking/geolocation/README.md

 Build the DB itself.
 This is a multi-stage build.

 1. Mount the TIGER data from above
+   - Unzip the shapefiles
 2. Build the database
    - Create the DB and schema
    - Enable the PostGIS extension
-   - For each TIGER file
+   - For each TIGER shapefile
-     - Unzip the file
+     - Copy the data to a working directory
-     - Use `pgsql` to transform it to loadable PSQL
+     - Use `shp2pgsql` to transform it for `pgsql`
-     - Load the data
+     - Load the data to an intermediate schema
+     - Insert into the final schema
+   - Drop the intermediate schema
-3. Create the final image with just the DB
+3. Create a new image with just the final DB schema

 ```bash
 docker build geolocation/db --tag tracking/db